Compressed air school

 Here are some simple tips for those who want to build their own pipework:

-- Flow, always keep FLOW in mind when planning and building, the right PRESSURE can always be achieved through a straw with a little time, but every bend, every curve and every sharp edge in the system will inhibit/slow down the flow and reduce the efficiency, in other words, think before and plan the most efficient system possible.
+- Flow, always keep flow in mind when planning and building, the right PRESSURE can always be achieved through a straw with a little time, but every bend, every curve and every sharp edge in the system will inhibit/slow down the flow and reduce the efficiency, in other words, think before and plan the most efficient system possible.

-- Accessibility, remember that the workplace is usually not static, it changes continuously, so should the pipework.
+- Accessibility, you should keep in mind that the workplace is usually not static, it changes continuously, so should the pipework.
 It is then good if all parts are easily accessible.
-This applies in particular to all
+This applies in particular to all air outlets and filters etc., otherwise it is easy for filter inserts to never be changed, and for long hoses to be used instead of pipes, with pressure drops and problems as a result.

 ELECTRIC MOTORS